Employment and unemployment

 The survey covers all persons living in the surveyed household, and questions on activity status are asked to persons aged 15–89 (prior to 2001, to persons aged 15 and over, but from 2002 until 2020 (including) – persons aged 15–74).
 The questionnaires contain relevant questions characterising the activity of the population; these questionnaires were prepared in accordance with the internationally approved methodology of the International Labour Organisation (ILO) specifically in the area of labour force surveys that ensures comparability of information with other countries.
 The LFS provides information on the number of population including the active population (employed and unemployed) broken down by various characteristics (sex, age, education qualification, place of residence, employment status, etc.).

 To achieve compliance with recommendations of Task Force on quality of the Labour Force Survey, extrapolation of the Labour Force Survey data is based only on number of persons living in private households, excluding collective households (old people’s homes, student hostels, hospitals, prisons etc.).
-Information on number of persons living in collective households was obtained within the framework of the Population and Housing Census and has been updated regulary.
+Information on number of persons living in collective households has been updated regulary.

 Starting with 2014, for the Labour Force Survey quarterly data generalisation purposes, the quarterly average number of residents in private households is used (earlier – data at the beginning of the year).
 These methodological changes for the calculation of weights will in general not affect the time series.